 One blue player is secretly the President and one red player is secretly the Bomber.
 There are three rounds in which players can talk to each other, suss out who’s friendly to them and who isn't, and then vote to exchange a small number of people between the rooms.
 At the end, Red wins if the Bomber ends up in the same room as the President, blue wins if they don’t.
 You can buy a nice set of it, but best of all is that there’s a free printable version you can download here.

 Just might be the best board game for couples

 Reasons to avoid

-Utterly unique, and innovative in the extreme, Fog of Love has two players travelling along the rollercoaster of a relationship: heartbreaks abound, compromises must be made, hidden desires will drive your action, and perhaps you’ll split leading to the end of the game… but try again.
-Along the way, players will create a new story of love each time, and it can't help but lead to smiles and laughter.
-It's a really thoughtful game, and a forthcoming revised version improves the option for playing as same-sex couples, including new cover art.
+Utterly unique, and innovative in the extreme, Fog of Love has two players travelling along the rollercoaster of a relationship: heartbreaks abound, compromises must be made, hidden desires will drive your action, and perhaps you’ll split up… but that's all part of the story.

 Introducing the only Alexa-powered board game